 Each year, low-income families substantially increase their annual income by utilizing the EITC.
 In fact, the EITC lifts more families out of poverty than any other federal aid program, providing families an opportunity to increase savings, reduce debt, and finance education or training programs.

-Reality of EITC losses: Each year, the EITC credits that go unclaimed by low-income workers represent millions of dollars of lost revenue that would otherwise boost local economies.
+Reality of EITC losses: Each year, the EITC credits that go unclaimed by low- and moderate-income workers represent millions of dollars of lost revenue that would otherwise boost local economies.

 Complete the Schedule EIC in the Federal 1040 or 1040A.